Learn how we look after your data

-We use Elementor to power contact forms across the site.
+We use Elementor design our site and to power contact forms across the site.
 When you fill out a contact form your browser and IP address are included in the message for the purposes of spam prevention.
 This information will be viewable by the Waterdown Media Team who answer contact submissions with a copy retained on our server.

 Gravatar is part of the Automattic (WordPress) family and it allows users to have a custom avatar in their comments.
 Gravatar checks your email address against the Gravatar database and if it finds a match (i.e. you have a Gravatar account) it displays your Avatar with your comment.